Hurricanes can be vicious and destructive. But their rainfall is often essential.

 That means nearly a sixth of all rainfall in the South comes from tropical systems.

-Values obtained in other studies have centered around a 15 percent annual contribution by tropical cyclones.
+Values obtained in other studies have centered on a 15 percent annual contribution by tropical cyclones.
 The term “tropical cyclone” encompasses tropical depressions, tropical storms and hurricanes.

 “I would definitely say the 15 to 20 percent right along the Gulf Coast and up the Southeast Atlantic coast makes sense,” said Alex Lamers, a meteorologist at the National Weather Service’s Weather Prediction Center.
-“Missing out on a [tropical cyclone] for a year won’t make a drought, but if you’re in the right pattern it could play a role.”
+“Missing out on a [tropical cyclone] for a year won’t make a drought, but if you’re in the right pattern, it could play a role.”

 In 2020, for example, while rain from tropical systems has doused most areas along the Gulf and Atlantic coasts, New England has seen little and is experiencing a severe to extreme drought.
 Its rainfall deficit could be eradicated by just one or two tropical systems.

-Tropical cyclone-associated rainfall is integral for commerce and agriculture in many areas.
+Tropical-cyclone-associated rainfall is integral for commerce and agriculture in many areas.
 But when the rain comes down all in one burst, it can bring negative consequences.

 “Catastrophic” and “historic” flooding was expected with Hurricane Sally in Alabama, for example, where up to 20 to 30 inches of rain fell.
 Thirty inches came down at Orange Beach, Ala.
 Hurricane Laura dropped eight to 12 inches in western Louisiana at the end of August.

-Even far from the bathlike warm waters of the Gulf, high-end rainfall totals can occur.
-In July, Tropical Storm Fay dropped 5.46 inches on Ocean City in a single day. .
-And in early August, 8.42 inches fell in Calvert County from Tropical Storm Isaias, while nearby St. Mary’s County picked up nine inches.
-These amounts are more than twice that area’s average rainfall for the month of August, and a little under 20 percent of a typical annual tally.
+Even far from the bathlike warm waters of the gulf, high-end rainfall totals can occur.
+In July, Tropical Storm Fay dropped 5.46 inches on Ocean City, Md., in a single day.
+And in early August, 8.42 inches fell in Calvert County, Md., from Tropical Storm Isaias, while nearby St. Mary’s County picked up nine inches.
+These amounts are more than twice that area’s average rainfall for the month of August and a little under 20 percent of a typical annual tally.

-Studies have found that a disproportional fraction of ultraheavy rain events along the East Coast and in the South are linked to tropical cyclones.
-It’s estimated that nearly a third of “the most extreme rainfall” events in the Mid-Atlantic and Northeast are the cause of tropical systems, and about 20 to 30 percent of top events along the Gulf Coast.
+Studies have found that a disproportionate fraction of ultraheavy rain events along the East Coast and in the South are linked to tropical cyclones.
+It’s estimated that nearly a third of “the most extreme rainfall” events in the Mid-Atlantic and Northeast are the cause of tropical systems and about 20 to 30 percent of top events along the Gulf Coast.

-“Certainly if you get up into the northeast part of the U.S., they’re in a corridor that can experience recurving tropical cyclones,” explained Lamers.
-“Rain can be a big issue up there, particularly as you get away from the coast.
-Irene was definitely a big one, and even storms that aren’t necessarily hurricane status, like Tropical Storm Lee for example in 2011 produced major flooding in Pennsylvania.”
+“Rain can be a big issue up there,” Lamers said, “particularly as you get away from the coast.
+Irene was definitely a big one, and even storms that aren’t necessarily hurricane status, like Tropical Storm Lee for example in 2011, produced major flooding in Pennsylvania.”

-Irene’s flooding killed 27 people in the eastern United States, dropping more than 8 inches across much of the Acela Corridor between the Mid-Atlantic and New York City.
+Irene’s flooding killed 27 people in the eastern United States, dropping more than eight inches across much of Amtrak’s Acela corridor, between the Mid-Atlantic and New York City.

 In dry areas, tropical cyclones can make up most of a region’s rainfall.